Real Housewives in financial trouble is all too familiar.

 Others include over $70,000 in credit card claims and $10,000 for a book contract.

-“wealthy Orange County party girl” who loves “her bling, Bentley, and plastic surgery.”
+This is a far cry from the housewife once described as the “wealthy Orange County party girl” who loves “her bling, Bentley, and plastic surgery.”
 But that bling is not so blingy nowadays given that she lists the values of her home furniture and clothing at $550 each, $1,150 in jewelry and zero cash in the bank.

 The former model (who filed under four names — Peggy Colleen Farney, Margaret Colleen Farney, Peggy Tyler and Tanous) also claims her assets as $840,000 for her Irvine, Calif. home, $2,500 a month in “non-court ordered” child support income, yet $3,200 in monthly expenses and an annual income of only $30,000.